raducrisan1/envoy-eds-server/README.md

 # envoy-eds-server

-## Intro
+## Description

 Envoy EDS server is a working Endpoint Discovery Service implementation.
 It stores in memory an upstream host list and allows any upstream host to register and reregister.

 Internally, envoy-eds-server starts two servers:

 - a gRPC server that is invoked by Envoy to fetch the list of upstream hosts.
+It uses the go-control-plane library provided by the Envoy authors.
 - a HTTP REST API server where a new host self-registers and deregisters when graceful shutdown happens.

 Envoy makes use of gRPC client stream and is able to receive notifications once an upstream host is registered or unregistered; it does not need poll to update.